Donating Eggs? Here’s How to Find Your Family Medical History

 • Any history of substance abuse

-How Do You Obtain Your Family’s Info?
+How Do You Obtain Your Family’s Medical Information?

 • “I need it for my own personal knowledge.”
 Everyone wants to find out more about themselves, and one way to start is by looking at our families.
 (That’s one reason genealogy is growing in popularity.)
 You can also say you’d like this information if you’re interested in starting your own family one day.